The General Ocean Turbulence model is both a state-of-the-art turbulence library for flows in natural waters and a 1D water column model.

 The hotstart feature in GOTM is implemented on top if the field_manager utilising the possibility to add attributes to variables.
 For state variables – and other variables necessary to perform a hotstart – an extra attribute state is added during registration in the field_manager.
 The output_manager utilizes the state attribute information when creating a list of fields that must be either written to - or read from - the hotstart file.
 The link to the data in the NetCDF formatted hotstart file is done through the name variable in the field_manager.
 Having no hard-coded link between variables names in the model code and data in the hotstart file make a very flexible and extendable scheme.
 Bio-geochemical models not even implemented in FABM will work seamlessly during hotstart.

 The use of the hotstart facility is controlled through two variables in the gotm_run.nml namelist.
 A boolean – hotstart_offline – and a variable to hold the name of the file with the hotstart data – hotstart_file.
 If hotstart_offline is true the time information in the time namelist must match the time information contained in hotstart_file.

-The implementation is 90% finished and only some corner cases still needs to be addressed.
+The implementation is finished.
 The correctness of implementation has been tested in the following way:

 Below is shown the result from the Northern North Sea (nns_annual) standard test case.
 A hot-start has been injected at july 1st in the simulation year.